 Low-carb followers should serve their burger in wrapped in lettuce on its own, or with a grilled portobello mushroom - delicious!

-Topping ideas - mayo, onion, lettuce, tomato, pickles, pepperoncini, French fried onions, smashed avocado.
+Topping ideas - mayo, onion, lettuce, tomato, easy refrigerator pickles, pepperoncini, French fried onions, smashed avocado.
 A unique topping - a runny over-easy egg.

 Here are a few ways you can vary or make substitutions to this recipe: